-- 1. Distribution and transmission system impacts allocated to the Generating Facility. - 2.
+- Distribution and transmission system impacts allocated to the Generating Facility. - 2.
 System reinforcements or mitigation necessary to address the adverse impacts allocated to the Generating Facility under various system conditions. - 3.
-A list of required facilities and a good faith estimate of the Generating Facility's cost responsibility and time to construct1, with the assumption of SCE constructing the required facilities.
+A list of required facilities and a good faith estimate of the Generating Facility's cost responsibility and time to construct, with the assumption of SCE constructing the required facilities.
 Such information is provided in Attachment 1 and Attachment 2 as separate documents in the Appendix A report package of the Generating Facility. - 4.
 Identification of potential short circuit duty impacts to Affected Systems served from the Subtransmission or Distribution System.

 Lastly, since the Generating Facility encompasses energy storage devices, an analysis to determine the charging impacts on SCE's electric system was conducted as well.
-The analyses focused on the Charging Demand2 aspects of the Generating Facility and considered varying levels of system demand with minimal generation dispatch within the local distribution system.
+The analyses focused on the Charging Demand aspects of the Generating Facility and considered varying levels of system demand with minimal generation dispatch within the local distribution system.

-Accordingly, the report also discloses the adequacy of SCE's electric system to support the Generating Facility when operating in charging mode, identifies system limitations that may restrict the Generating Facility when operating in charging mode during certain demand conditions, and provides a high-level explanation of potential exposure of the Generating Facility of charging restrictions on the electric
+Accordingly, the report also discloses the adequacy of SCE's electric system to support the Generating Facility when operating in charging mode, identifies system limitations that may restrict the Generating Facility when operating in charging mode during certain demand conditions, and provides a high-level

-1 It should be noted that construction is only part of the duration of months specified in the study, which includes final engineering, licensing, and other activities required to bring such facilities into service.
-These durations are from the execution of the GIA, receipt of: all required information, funding, and written authorization to proceed with design and engineering, procurement, and construction from the IC as will be specified in the GIA to commence the work.
+It should be noted that construction is only part of the duration of months specified in the study, which includes final engineering, licensing, and other activities required to bring such facilities into service.
+These durations are from the execution of the GIA, receipt of: all required information, funding, and written authorization to proceed with final design and engineering, procurement, and construction from the IC as will be specified in the GIA to commence the work.

-2 Charging Demand: The flow of wholesale electric energy from the Distribution System solely to charge the storage component of the Eligible Customer's Resource from the Distribution System for later redelivery of such energy, net of Resource losses, to the Distribution System.
+&lt;sup>2 Charging Demand: The flow of wholesale electric energy from the Distribution System solely to charge the storage component of the Eligible Customer's Resource from the Distribution System for later redelivery of such energy, net of Resource losses, to the Distribution System.
 Charging Demand does not include the delivery of energy for purposes that are subject to the SCE's retail tariff.